 The CRHR includes properties that are listed or have been formally determined to be eligible for listing in the NRHP, State Historical Landmarks, and eligible Points of Historical Interest.
 Historical Landmarks are sites, buildings, features, or events that are of statewide significance and have anthropological, cultural, military, political, architectural, economic, scientific or technical, religious, experimental, or other value.
 Other resources require nomination for inclusion in the CRHR.
-These may include resources contributing to the significance of a local historic district, individual historical resources, historical resources identified in historic resource surveys conducted in accordance with State Historic Preservation Officer (SHPO) procedures, historic resources or districts designated under a local ordinance consistent with the California Historic Resources Commission's procedures, and local landmarks or historic properties designated under local ordinance.
+These may include resources contributing to the significance of a local historic district, individual historical resources, historical resources identified in historic resource surveys conducted in accordance with State Historic Preservation Officer (SHPO) procedures, historic Resources Commission's procedures, and local landmarks or historic properties designated under local ordinance.